GNF Master Class on War Crimes

 HOW TO APPLY

 Late or incomplete applications will not be considered.
 All applications will be assessed by a panel including Master Geoffrey Nice.
-Funded places on the Master Class will be awarded on merit and the perceived benefit to the member in attending the course.
-Members will be notified whether or not their application has been successful as soon as possible.
+Funded places on the Master Class will be awarded on merit and the perceived benefit to the applicant in attending the course.
+Applicants will be notified whether or not their application has been successful as soon as possible.

 Please contact Wanda Szwed, Executive Assistant to the Sub-Treasurer, with any questions.